Last Updated on

 At 10.4 pounds, the chainsaw is lightweight for easy carry.
 Its full wrap-around handle provides a comfortable grip in cutting applications.

-The brand has put high power in a small compact lithium-ion battery with long life.
+The brand has put high power in a small compact lithium-ion battery with a long life.
 This tool makes over sixty cuts on 4 by 4 pine lumber on average per single charge.

 - Lithium battery holds charge up to eighteen months